prajivinn/prajivinn.github.io/_posts/2023-12-10-Ecommerce-Sales-Analysis.md

 tags: [EDA, SQL]
 ---

-In this project we perform data analysis using SQL to gain insights into sales patterns and customer behavior.
+In this project we Perform SQL queries to analyze sales data and answer various business questions.

 # Table of contents